phoddie/node-red-mcu/readme.md

 Implemented with ECMA-419 Digital class.

-If the "rpi-gpio in" node is used in flows, it is translated to a Digital In node.
+If the "rpi-gpio in" node from node-red-node-pi-gpio is used in flows, it is translated to a Digital In node.

 ### MCU Digital Out
 - [X] Select pin